andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 ### Financial and non-financial indicators
 In a holistic approach to business, it's not enough to look at financial indicators alone, you need to view business operations in a broader sustainability perspective.
 How does the company interact with the surrounding environment and society?
 How do the company's activities affect future generations?

 Sustainable business operations should also look at metrics that are not directly measured in dollars and cents.
-These figures, the non-financial indicators , can give us an insight into how energy, materials and human capital flow in and out of the company.
+These figures, the non-financial indicators, can give us an insight into how energy, materials and human capital flow in and out of the company.
 The non-financial indicators measure the value creation of the company that cannot be directly tracked in the financial figures.
-This could be customer satisfaction, employee satisfaction, energy efficiency , waste recycling , innovation speed, CO2 emissions, etc. The non-financial indicators are used when companies need to highlight sustainability aspects of their business operations and report on their environmental and social impact.
+This could be customer satisfaction, employee satisfaction, energy efficiency, waste recycling, innovation speed, CO2 emissions, etc. The non-financial indicators are used when companies need to highlight sustainability aspects of their business operations and report on their environmental and social impact.

 ### ESG and CSR